cw-infinite/impressSean/README.md

 # Project: Impress Sean / Figmock (The "How would you build Figma?"
 Challenge)

 ### The Backstory

-During a recent job interview, I was asked the question: *"How would you build Figma?"*
+ I was asked the question: *"How would you build Figma?"*

 To be honest, I froze.
 Even though I use Figma daily, I had never stopped to consider the underlying engineering architecture required to build such a powerful tool.
 While the interview moved on, the question stuck with me and wanted to impress Sean, or at least try.